wp-plugins/spider-event-calendar/readme.txt

 [Frequently Asked Questions](http://web-dorado.com/forum/spider-calendar-wordpress/1033-spider-calendar-faq.html)

 Spider Event Calendar is a highly configurable plugin which allows you to have multiple organized events in a calendar.
 This plugin is one of the best WordPress Calendar available in WordPress Directory.
 If you have problem with organizing your WordPress Calendar events and displaying them in a calendar format, then Spider Wordpress Calendar Plugin is the best solution.
 Maybe you just want to have a quick look at your calendar to remind yourself about the future appointments?
 It will be great if calendar extension will be able to show all events, display them in a widget as a beautiful and customizable calendar on your website.
 Spider WordPress Calendar is an extraordinary user friendly calendar.
+There is also a possibility of displaying the events in a list view.
+The product includes a widget called Upcoming events, allowing to have a specific number of upcoming events arranged in ordered or randomized option.

 = Features of Spider Event Calendar: =